Skanderbeg (steamboat): History

 According to Dinko Franetović, Skanderbeg was completed in 1916 in Trieste, Italy (then Austria-Hungary).
 It was first owned by Lloyd in Trieste (then Austria-Hungary), Lloyd's agent in Shkoder (Tef Curani) and by Lloyd Triestino in Italian-held Trieste.
-In 1924 Skanderbeg was bought by Jadransko-Skadarska Plovidba, founded in Cetinje by Serbian-Albanian bank in 1920.
+In 1924 Skanderbeg was bought by Jadransko-Skadarska Plovidba, founded in Cetinje by the Serbian-Albanian bank in 1920.
 Its seat was in Lipovik (port near Rijeka Crnojevića).
 Skanderbeg was used for transport of goods and passengers between Rijeka Crnojevića and Shkoder.
 In April 1941 all boats of Jadransko-Skadarska Plovidba were confiscated by the Italians who occupied this part of the Kingdom of Yugoslavia.